[Click below to listen to an audio version of this article.]

 There is substantial research on the links between vasomotor symptoms and metabolic diseases.
 Not all the research agrees, but some large, longitudinal studies find significant correlations.

+So what is the link between sugar and hot flashes?
 A study of about 150,000 postmenopausal women, followed over 20 years, linked hot flashes and night sweats with an 18% increased likelihood of diabetes.
 The correlation was higher in patients with more frequent and severe symptoms.
 Another study of more than 3,000 overweight women followed for eight years linked hot flash symptoms to higher insulin resistance and fasting blood glucose levels.

 In a study of 17,000 postmenopausal women, researchers saw that eating a diet low in fat and high in vegetables, fruits, and whole grains can decrease hot flash frequency.
 In some cases, they saw that weight loss of ten pounds can potentially eliminate vasomotor symptoms.
 Weight loss and healthier diets improve insulin sensitivity, which promotes better glucose control.